devsgh-cloudsec/x11vnc-ubuntu-setup/README.md

-# x11vnc-ubuntu-setup
-Fully automated x11vnc setup for Ubuntu 22.04 with RealVNC support

-# How to Set Up VNC on Ubuntu 22.04 LTS for RealVNC Access from Windows
+# How to Access Ubuntu 22.04’s Desktop Remotely Using x11vnc and RealVNC from Windows 11

 Accessing Ubuntu remotely using VNC can be tricky, especially when the built-in GNOME VNC server (vino) is disabled or unsupported.
 In this tutorial, we'll walk you through:

-* Enabling GNOME’s VNC server (vino)
-* Installing and configuring `x11vnc` if vino fails
+* Installing and configuring `x11vnc` when vino fails
 * Securing the setup with password authentication
 * Starting VNC on boot using `systemd`
 * Troubleshooting “Connection refused” errors

-This guide shows the **final working script** only — **tested and confirmed to work perfectly with RealVNC client on Windows 11**.
+This guide includes a **well-tested and validated script to enable hassle-free RealVNC access from Windows 11**.

 ---